winkyBrain/react-component-files/README.md

 ![Extension Settings](assets/settings.png)

 > **Note on using `.jsx`:** The default component template includes TypeScript syntax (e.g., `FC` type).
 If you set the `fileExtension` to `jsx`, you should edit the component template to remove any TypeScript-specific code.
-Use the `Component Generator: Edit Component Template` command to do this.
+Use the `React Quick Component: Edit Component Template` command to do this.

 The following placeholders are available in the templates:
 #### For `component.template`: